What is Mark Zuckerberg’s net worth?

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Mark Zuckerberg's net worth and Facebook
+Breaking down Mark Zuckerberg's net worth

-While he was still a student at Harvard University he created a website called Facemash, which allowed students to rate the attractiveness of their peers.
+While Zuckerberg was still a student at Harvard University, he created a website called Facemash, which allowed students to rate the attractiveness of their peers.
 The site caused controversy and was shut down, but it gave Zuckerberg the idea for a social networking site.
+He began working on a new project that would eventually become Facebook.

 It quickly became popular.
-The site began life confined to the Harvard campus, but as it grew, Zuckerberg and his team began expanding it to other universities.
+The site began life confined to the Harvard campus, but as it grew, Zuckerberg and his team expanded it to other universities.
 The expansion required money, so they reached out to venture capitalists to fund the expansion.
-With new money came new staff, offices and new locations.
+As a result, they moved their operation to Palo Alto, California to be among other high-growth startups.

 From Facebook to Meta